Casperento/casperento.github.io/_posts/2022-07-30-downloading-videos-with-multi-threaded-youtube-dl.md

 $ youtube-dl --external-downloader aria2c --external-downloader-args "-s 16 -x 16 -k 1M" VIDEO-URL
 ```

-Passing these arguments to the external downloader _aria2c_, we're gonna use 16 connections to download the video file (`-s`), in which each chunk of the file has 1MiB (`-k`), limited by 16 connections with the server providing the file.
+Passing these arguments to the external downloader _aria2c_, we're gonna use 16 connections to download the video file (`-s 16`), in which each chunk of the file has 1MiB (`-k 1M`), limited by 16 connections with the server providing the file (`-x 16`).

 Finally, you can check _aria2_'s [documentation](https://aria2.github.io/manual/en/html/aria2c.html#options) to personalize arguments passed to it's CLI.